kai-jiang/EEG-letters/README.md

 # Build and Run a Docker Container for your Machine Learning Model

+## Cloned from https://github.com/xaviervasques/EEG-letters used for demo purposes

 The idea is to do a quick and easy build of a Docker container with a simple machine learning model and run it.
 In order to start building a Docker container for a machine learning model, let’s consider three files:
 -	Dockerfile